jerseycheese/BootHillGM/Docs/ProjectOverview.md

 - Implemented the basic Next.js 14.x project structure using the App Router.
 - Set up the core game engine using React Context for state management.
 - Created the main layout and home page.
-- Implemented a basic character creation page.
+- Implemented a fully functional character creation page, including:
+  - Multi-step, AI-guided character creation process
+  - Dynamic attribute and skill input with validation
+  - AI-generated prompts and descriptions for character traits
+  - Character summary generation at the final step
-- The team is now focusing on expanding the character creation functionality and implementing the game session page.
+- Now focusing on implementing the game session page and expanding core gameplay features.

 ## 8. MVP Development Focus
 - Implement core gameplay loop for personal/family/friends use
 - Prioritize basic AI integration for character creation and simple storytelling
 - Develop essential UI components for game interaction
 - Implement basic data persistence for game sessions
+- Enhance character creation with AI-generated summaries and descriptions

 ## 9. Post-MVP Considerations
 - Enhance AI capabilities for more dynamic and complex gameplay